Semiring Provenance for Lightweight Description Logics: Computing Query Provenance in the Semiring

-Since subsumption in $\mathcal{ELI}$ is \ExpTime-hard \cite{BBL-EL08}, we obtain a matching lower bound for the axiom entailment problem and cannot hope for computing the why-provenance of axioms in $\ELHI_\bot$ more efficiently.
-However, there is an additional source of complexity when considering provenance, as illustrated by the following example that shows an exponential blow-up already for a simple ontology for which axiom entailment could be done in polynomial time if the provenance annotations were ignored.
+Since subsumption checking in $\mathcal{ELI}$ is \ExpTime-hard \cite{BBL-EL08} and assertion entailment in $\mathcal{ELI}$ can be reduced to subsumption checking, we obtain a matching lower bound for the annotated assertion entailment problem and cannot hope for computing the why-provenance of axioms in $\ELHIbot$ more efficiently.
+However, there is an additional source of complexity when considering provenance, as illustrated by the following example that shows that even if the ontology is formulated in a simple DL in which entailment can be checked in polynomial time, there may be exponentially many monomials $\monomial$ such that $\Omc\models(\alpha,\monomial)$.